Sanofi aims to grow Genzyme unit with new drugs and acquisitions

 Analysts slashed their sales forecasts for the drug after the U.S. Food and Drug administration rejected Lemtrada's application last December.
 Sanofi resubmitted an application earlier this year and expects FDA action in the fourth quarter.

-"I'm confident in the U.S. approval and I'm confident in how the product will perform and be utilized...
-The efficacy is just too good," Sibold said.
+"I'm confident in the U.S. approval and I'm confident in how the product will perform and be utilised...
+The efficacy is just too good," said Mike Panzara, therapeutic area head for Genzyme's MS and neurology program.

 POTENTIAL BLOCKBUSTERS